polycube-network/polycube/README.md

 Cubes can be composed to build arbitrary **service chains** and provide custom network connectivity to **namespaces**, **containers**, **virtual machines**, and **physical hosts**.
 Polycube networks can be controlled by a coherent, uniform and simple command line, named `polycubectl`, which interacts with a REST-based daemon, `polycubed`.

-Polycube provides also some proof-of-concept **complex applications** based upon this framework, such as `pcn-k8s`, a brand new network plug-in for *Kubernetes*, which can handle the network of an entire datacenter and that outperforms existing solutions, and `pcn-iptables`, a much more efficient clone of *iptables*.
+Polycube provides also some proof-of-concept **complex applications** based upon this framework, such as `pcn-k8s`, a brand new network plug-in for *Kubernetes*, which can handle the network of an entire datacenter and that outperforms existing solutions, and `bpf-iptables`, a much more efficient clone of *iptables*.

 A brief overview of the Polycube layered structure is shown in the picture below.